-In the LSE blog article What is the difference between an impact and an outcome?
-Impact is the longer-term effect of an outcome we can see a concrete example of such distinction.
-In here we have as output an information and advice intervention programme on healthy eating, nutrition or weight loss:
+The LSE blog article What is the difference between an impact and an outcome?
+Impact is the longer-term effect of an outcome, provides a concrete example of the distinction between outcome and impact.
+Below is an output analysis of an information and advice intervention programme on healthy eating, nutrition and weight loss.

-- Example of outcome: changes in body weight or body fat it is a measurable objective change brought about by engagements with information and advice. - Example of impact: increased sense of happiness and or a decreased sense of insecurity it is the effect information and advice had on ability to make an informed choice, empowerment or wider life experiences.
+- Example of outcome: changes in body weight or body fat This is a direct, measurable, objective change brought about by engagements with nutritional information and advice. - Example of impact: increased sense of happiness and/or decreased sense of insecurity This is the effect nutritional information and advice had on the ability to make an informed choice, bringing empowerment or wider life experiences.

-In conclusion, to be able to achieve impact, we must be able to convert outputs into outcomes and, subsequently into impact(s).
+In conclusion, to be able to achieve impact, outputs must be converted into outcomes and, subsequently, into impact(s).

-Source: A Simple Logic Model (W. K. Kellogg Foundation, 2004)
+Figure 46 - A simple logic model ((W. K. Kellogg Foundation, 2004)